-Once you get in front of the right people, you need to keep them on the line.
+Once you get in front of the right people, you need to provide relevant, succinct information to answer your leads questions and add to their research.
 Customers aren’t likely to stick around if they can’t find answers on your website and no one is around to help them out.

 At Nigel Wright Group, Digital Marketing Manager Fiona Kay said her company saw tremendous gains after introducing a live chat feature to their website.
 “We started using Zendesk chat last year and as a recruitment agency working within the B2B sector, it has allowed us to capture clients leads on our website like never before.”

 Live chat allows you to have conversations with your customers in realtime, which is a must-have in a world of instant gratification.
 Provide quick, easy answers to any questions they might have or help direct them to the salesperson who owns that relationship.
 Kay says that “new visitors land on optimized webpages and then often use our live chat feature to ask further questions around their current recruitment needs, as they often have never heard of our brand before.
 Live chat has been a revelation!”